-Gateway Foundation Alcohol & Drug Treatment is governed by a Board of Directors whose distinguished members are visionary leaders recruited from corporate, government and social service agencies.
-The group leverages their experience in all phases of operations for the betterment of the individuals that Gateway Foundation serves.
+Gateway Alcohol & Drug Treatment is governed by a Board of Directors whose distinguished members are visionary leaders recruited from corporate, government and social service agencies.
+The group leverages their experience in all phases of operations for the betterment of the individuals that Gateway serves.

 Gateway's executive management is a team of seasoned professionals with in-depth experience in substance abuse treatment and in their respective field.

 Dr. Thomas Britton began his career in behavioral health as a counselor where he developed a passion for effectively treating individuals with co-occurring substance use and mental health disorders.
 For more than twenty years, Dr. Britton has been dedicated to helping others through various roles as a therapist, crisis worker, educator, Clinical Supervisor, Executive Director and most recently President for a division of Acadia Health Care.

 Dr. Britton believes strongly in the power of recovery, so much that in 2006, he founded a North Carolina organization that advocates for treatment for those without resources.
 His devotion to the field and a commitment to learning led him to earn a Master's Degree in both Addiction and Marriage and Family Therapy from Appalachian State University in Boone, NC.
 Understanding the importance of strong leadership skills, Dr. Britton went on to earn a Doctorate in Public Health, Executive Management from Gillings School of Global Health at University of North Carolina, Chapel Hill, NC.

 Dr. Britton has aligned his personal mission to help others with his life's work.
 From his early days as a clinician, to his present leadership role, his focus remains on helping individuals and their families get their lives back on track.

 Dr. Britton earned his Bachelor of Arts degree in Psychology and Sociology from the University of Connecticut in Storrs, CT.